TheShibeGuy/QuickNoodle/README.md

 # QuickNoodle
 Quickly apply basic Noodle Extension modifiers for sections of a map.
+# Note
+This does not add "Noodle Extensions" to the list of requirements, while it is a requirement, so you have to do that yourself.
 # Documentation
 <br>
 B: value of blue notes and lighting events. (ex: B=1.0,0.2,0.4) (float with a range 0-1.
 255 would = 1.0 and 0 would = 0.0) <br>